Farmers insurance review 2023

 Additionally, Farmers offers car insurance in South Carolina, but not homeowners.

 Farmers life insurance is not available in Florida and New York.
 The company does not explicitly list the states where this product is unavailable, so you may need to contact a Farmers agent for more information regarding life insurance availability.

 Farmers offers a wide variety of other insurance products beyond home, auto and life.
 These include:

-- Landlord insurance: Landlords renting out their own property to tenants have unique liability exposure that a standard homeowners insurance policy won’t cover.
+- Landlord insurance: Landlords renting out their own property to tenants may have unique liability exposure that a standard homeowners insurance policy won’t cover.
 In most policies, this includes increased liability and wrongful eviction coverage.

-- Commercial insurance: Farmers provides businesses with a wide array of coverages including property, liability, flood, commercial auto, workers’ compensation, commercial umbrella and group life plans.
+- Commercial insurance: Farmers provides businesses with a wide array of coverages including property, liability, commercial auto, workers’ compensation, commercial umbrella and group life plans.

 - Financial products: In addition to its life insurance policies, Farmers offers customers an opportunity to invest through mutual funds, IRAs, college savings plans and annuities.

 Farmers corporate sustainability

 Social responsibility is a core part of Farmers’ Insurance culture, both to its employees and the wider community.
 The Farmers Family Fund was established in 2012 to help Farmers employees experiencing financial hardship, and has since provided nearly $2.5 million in grants.
 The company also encourages diversity and inclusion efforts, including sponsoring employee groups for a wide range of identities, backgrounds and ethnicities.